mnestor/node-red-contrib-snowflake-persistent/README.md

   parts: {
     id: 0.1234, // sequence ID, randomly generated (changes for every sequence)
     index: 5, // incremented for each message of the same sequence
-    count: 6, // total number of messages; only available in the last message of a sequence
+    count: 6 // total number of messages; only available in the last message of a sequence },
-    parts: {}, // optional upstream parts information },
   complete: true, // True only for the last message of a sequence }